-Learning to master your emotions - it's like learning to master a skill!
+Learning to master your emotions - it's like learning to master the ball!

-We all want to be happy and we all want respect, for ourselves and those around us, in life as well as in sports
+We all want to be happy and we all want respect, for ourselves and those around us, in life as well as on the pitch

 But sometimes it's easier said than done ...